 Sunday Service Ringing: 9am and 10.30am (6pm by arrangement)

 Contact: Hannah Beck

 We are an active and welcoming band.
-We ring for three services on Sunday and are the only tower in Yorkshire to do so!
+We ring for both the Family Communion Service and Mattins on Sunday mornings.
 Our repertoire includes call changes, Plain Bob, Little Bob, Grandsire and Stedman.
-Friday night practices cover everything from bell handling to method ringing, with a tea break.
+Friday night practices cover everything from bell handling to method ringing.

-Visitors are most welcome to attend Sunday ringing and practices.
+Visitors and potential recruits are most welcome to attend Sunday ringing and practices.

 St Peter’s church in Harrogate town centre was built in 1870 by J.H.
 Hirst of Bristol and consecrated in 1876.
 Due to a lack of funds at the time, only the first stage of the tower was completed.